 Plus, it offers a free trial version you can take advantage of before signing up for it.

 Leading businesses use Brand24 to monitor their mentions and watch competitors.
 This brilliant tool gives you detailed, colourful graph representations that help gain valuable customer insights and determine which customers speak about competitors.

-You can also view their feedback, reach customers, and take a look at their sentiments about different brands and their experiences.
+You can also view their feedback, reach customers, and look at their sentiments about different brands and their experiences.
 This gives you a chance to figure out what mistakes your competitors are making and how to avoid them to risk losing customers.

-Small businesses often cannot allocate the required budget for high-end, advanced spy tools.
+Small businesses often cannot allocate the required budget for high-end, advanced spy competitor tools.
 If you are on a budget and are looking for a way to spy on competitors without breaking the bank actively, Stillo might be the perfect option.

-Essentially, this tool takes automatic screenshots of competitors’ landing pages and homepages.
+Essentially, this tool takes automatic screenshots of competitors’ landing pages and home pages.
 Or, you can choose to automate the process at specific times during the day for better analysis.

 21. Facebook Ad Library

-Being on a budget can feel restrictive, and what if you don’t have enough funds to invest even small amounts on PPC tools?
+Being on a budget can feel restrictive, and what if you don’t have enough funds to invest even small amounts in PPC tools?
 Worry not, as you can use Facebook Ad Library for free.

 Wondering what your competitors are up to online?
 Use SocialBakers to get all the necessary information about how users respond to their pages, what they are posting, and how paid ads are faring.
 However, be ready to pay a hefty price for this tool ($200/minute).

 Hootsuite has many other benefits people don’t know of, a popular tool used to schedule and publish social media posts.
-Did you know that you can use this tool to generate and track social media analytics?
+Did you know you can use this tool to generate and track social media analytics?

 Such data can help you make necessary adjustments to your pages to create better content useful to consumers.
 Plus, it enables you to keep an eye on key competitors and hashtags and keywords.